yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 > **Note**: Check the device's "Device template" is updated.
 If unassigned, select the device and "Migrate" to the "Getting Started Guide" template in order to see the graphic visual data representation.

+**TODO** Another option instead of the migrate, is to restart the device again which will then successfully assign the correct device template.
+This appears to be a function of Central being upable to assign a device to a device template that has only just been added to the central instance.

 **TODO** The "About" tab shows device information, cover that here.

 ## View Telemetry